innovamics/comfor-doc/docs/docs/elements.md

-# Page in Progress
+# :material-clock-outline: Page in Progress

+---

-This page is currently under development.
+:material-hammer-wrench:{ .middle } This page is currently under development.
+We’re working hard to bring you more detailed content soon.
-We're finalizing its content and it will be available soon.

-Thank you for your patience!